INSIDE: Everything you need to know about the best Japanese Drinks in Japan.

 These hot Japanese milk teas are the BEST invention I’ve ever come across.

-Even better, they cost 150 yen or less.
+Even better, this milky Japanese drink costs 150 yen or less.

 I want to move to Japan just so I can have ready access to Hot Milk Tea (and Disneyland!)